Last updated on March 9th, 2019

 54. Roughly 6 million outbound trips are expected to take place this year.
 And the world is doing its best to woo the Chinese tourists who have an average budget of 1450 US dollars for their outbound trip.

-55. Technology giants in China including Alibaba and Tencent have developed a special application in the popular smartphone games that lets users collect red envelops.
+55. Technology giants in China including Alibaba and Tencent have developed a special application in the popular smartphone games that lets users collect red envelopes.
 The users first scan physical objects in their surrounding to hide the red envelopes, which later can be found by their friends and family with the help of the clues provided by those who have hidden them.